 A covered patio is priceless, particularly in wet or hot areas.

-For two story houses in climates where you'll use both heat and air conditioning, it's nice to have air flow "dampers" for each floor in the main ductwork next to the HVAC unit.
-That way you can have more air flow in the upper floors for air conditioning (since cold air falls), and more air flow in the lower floors for heating (since hot air rises).
+For two story houses in climates where you'll use both heat and air conditioning, it's nice to have air flow "dampers" for the upper and lower floor ductwork next to the HVAC unit.
+Thus, in the summer you can partly close the air flow going to the lower floor and leave the upper floor wide open (cold air falls).
+And in the winter you can partly close the air flow going to the upper floor and leave the lower floor wide open (warm air rises).

 In a related note, try to avoid having the HVAC unit (and certainly the water heater) installed in the attic.
 They're just too hard to service.
 (And you won't have to worry about leaks in the water heater in the future.)
 The garage is not a bad place for both.